We deploy the real environment, you take the scenario-based labs on us. Self-paced, from anywhere, at any time.

 5. Deploy and Test the Docker container from that image

 In this lab, we will be walking through the installation and configuration of Apache 2 web server to enable answering secure HTTP connections.
 We will demonstrate how to generate a SSL Certificate key to be used to exchange with a Certificate Authority to obtain a valid SSL Certificate.
 Additionally, we will use that key to generate our own Self-Signed certificate and then install and enable that certificate in our default SSL vhost.
 Finally, we will verify locally as well as using our internet browser from our client machine that the certificate is available and is presented correctly when queried over HTTPS.

-In this lab, we will put into practice some of the Docker commands that we have learned.
-Using what we know, we will instantiate a Docker container running MySQL and then use a typical client to connect and verify functionality and then end the lab by stopping and deleting the container instance.
+In this lab, we put into practice some of the Docker commands that we have learned.
+Using what we know, we will instantiate a Docker container running MySQL and then use a typical client to connect and verify functionality, then end the lab by stopping and deleting the container instance.

 This lab will be covering something that is most commonly associated with Linux, the LAMP Stack.
 In this lab, we will learn how to install and configure each of the components in our application stack and make them available for use.
 Once we verify the appropriate services are listening, we will install and configure PHPMyAdmin on our server.
 This web application will allow us to demonstrate not only that all the pieces of our stack are talking to each other, but allow us to talk about securing access to our precious data.

 In this lab, we will put into practice some of the Docker commands that we have learned.
 Using what we know, we will instantiate a Docker container running MySQL and a Docker container running WordPress.
-We will link these containers together.
-We will create a WordPress database before we link the containers.
-We will verify functionality and then end the lab by stopping and deleting the container instances.
+We will then link these containers together, before verifying functionality and ending the lab by stopping and deleting the container instances.

 In this lab, we will put into practice some of the Docker commands that we have learned.
 Using what we know, we will instantiate a Docker container running apache and use a mounted host directory as the html folder.